cldf-datasets/barlownumeralsystems/README.md

-Barlow 2023 on Austronesian and Papuan Numeral Systems
+Barlow 2023 on Austronesian and Papuan numeral systems
 ======================================================